aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `update` - (Defaults to 30 mins) Used when updating the db instance (until it reaches the initial `Running` status).
 * `delete` - (Defaults to 20 mins) Used when terminating the db instance.

+-> **NOTE:** If the current instance is an instance of SqlServer _std_ha Standard Edition, you are advised to set the Timeouts time to 100 minutes when releasing the instance.
 ## Import

 RDS instance can be imported using the id, e.g.